mingailis-grygelaitis/mingspetstore3/README.md

 There are some things that I have not done due to time constraints however they're relatively basic things (e.g. some hardcoded values that could easily be placed in an enum for good practise)

+It would also be really easy to extend into other scenarios from this framework.

 .gitignore has not been configured for this test so there is some extra files